folio-org/folio-module-sidecar/README.md

 mvn package -Pnative
 ```

-If target and build nodes has different CPU(but same manufacturer, such AMD(zenv1,2), Intel etc.) and features, you may build portable native image using:
+If target and build nodes are different CPU(but same manufacturer, such AMD(zenv1,2), Intel etc.) and features, you may build portable native image using:

 ```shell script
 mvn package -Pnative -Dnative.march=-march=compatibility